The efficient and safe transportation of goods and people are key to APEC's goal of free and open trade in the Asia-Pacific region.

 The Transportation Working Group (TPTWG) aims to achieve the liberalization of transportation services and works to enhance the safety of APEC transport systems to encourage economic development.
 It aims to balance security, safety and environmental requirements with trade facilitation.

-The TPTWG has a clearly defined set of priority action areas based on Leaders’ declarations and transportation ministerial meeting statements as well as instructions from senior officials and the Senior Officials’ Meeting (SOM) Steering Committee on Economic and Technical Cooperation.
+The TPTWG has a clearly defined set of priority action areas based on Leaders’ declarations and transportation ministerial meeting statements as well as instructions from the Senior Officials and the Senior Officials’ Meeting (SOM) Steering Committee on Economic and Technical Cooperation.

-The TPTWG’s priorities and project outputs respond to directives from APEC Transportation Ministers, APEC Economic Leaders, and the outcomes of APEC Transportation Working Group meetings.
-These priorities include:
+The TPTWG’s priorities and project outputs respond to directives from APEC Transportation Ministers, APEC Economic Leaders, and the outcomes of meetings.
+The priorities include:

 - Finding ways in which liberalization of transport can promote regional economic integration while ensuring economically productive and healthy competition